syangl/C-PlaneGame/README.md

 # C-Practice
+Homework and practice in C++.

-A classic small game: Plane Fight
+A classic small game: Plane Fight.